james-jw/xq-promise/README.md

 A ``callback`` is a function which will be executed on the success or failure of some defered work.
 The available callback events to subscribe to are:

 ##### then
-This callback is will be invoked upon success of the deferred execution.
+This callback will be invoked upon success of the deferred execution.
 It acts as a pipeline function for transforming the response over successive callback executions.
 Unlike the next two events, but similar to ``fail``, this method can alter the pipeline result, and generally does.

 ##### done
 Called on success.
 This method has no effect on the pipeline result.
 Thus its return value will be discared.
 Its main